Changissnz/nu_merchant_principal/README.md

 arbitrary detail to an outsider agent, such as a spectator, has a non-zero probability of exposing another detail.
-This compromising arrangement results from the outsider agent's ability to use the "negative reception" of the detail first revealed as a inquisitive force to pressure an obscure, distinct, but also connected detail into the outsider agent's knowledge base.
+This compromising arrangement results from the outsider agent's ability to channel the "negative reception" of the detail first revealed into an inquisitive force of pressure onto an obscure, distinct, but also connected detail into the outsider agent's knowledge base.